dopeboy/dopeboy.github.io/_posts/2016-12-24-render-link-gmail-outlook-icloud.md

 ```
 domain = "https://example.com"
 url = ...
-email_text = ,,,
+email_text = ...
 api_call_to_mailgun(email_text, ...)
 ```

-And that actually worked!
+And that actually works across all three clients!
 Looks like the iCloud and Outlook clients are picky.

 Moral of the story: include the "http[s]" prefix in your `href` attributes.
 Hope that saves someone out there some unnecessary head scratching.